 3. Demonstrate value often

 Agencies play a crucial role in showing the ongoing value of transformation, particularly when it comes to measurement and attribution.
 Rather than waiting a year for a big reveal, we’ve learned it’s better to play results back to clients on a regular basis to help secure ongoing investment.
-For Acceleration, this means using the Google Marketing Platform and tools like Google Analytics 360 to ensure insights from our clients’ media strategies can be used in real time to maximize performance.
+For Acceleration, this means using the Google Marketing Platform and tools like Google Analytics 360 to ensure insights from our clients’ media strategies can be used in real time to maximise performance.

 Digital transformation is a long-term commitment and an ongoing cycle, full of learnings and course corrections.